Aya-Alhamwe/Sentiment-Analysis-for-News-Ranking/README.md

 - **Attention Layer**: This layer helps the model focus on important words, enhancing the understanding of sentiment and improving the classification accuracy.
 - **Dense Layers**: These layers are used for the final classification of sentiments into **positive**, **negative**, or **neutral**.

-Additionally, the model has been trained using **RGU (Recurrent Generative Units)** to enhance its performance by allowing for better sequence generation and capturing complex patterns in the data.

 ### 🔹 Sentiment Classification
 - **Positive** 💚 – News that indicates a positive impact on stock prices
 - **Negative** 🔴 – News that suggests a negative impact on stock prices